 The loss of the existing school has already occurred in this instance.
 The site has been vacant for a significant period of time (the school closed in 2011).
-The school was then merged with Filsham Valley School with the formation of the St Leonards Academy - which opened in September 2011.
+It was then merged with Filsham Valley School to form the St Leonards Academy - which opened in September 2011.
 Given this significant period of time, the loss of this use is not considered to be a significant material consideration in this instance.